Turbo9k/Portfolio/SECURITY_SETUP.md

 - Passwords are hashed using bcrypt (12 salt rounds)
 - Never stored in plain text
 - Stored securely in Redis
+- **Strong password policy enforced:**
-- Minimum 8 characters required
+  - Minimum 8 characters
+  - At least one uppercase letter
+  - At least one lowercase letter
+  - At least one number
+  - At least one special character
+  - Maximum 128 characters (DoS protection)

 ### Session Security